quasarframework/quasar-framework.org/source/guide/installation.md

 title: Installation
 ---
-Use the `Quasar CLI` to generate or manage a Quasar App.
+Quasar relies on its own CLI (Command Line Interface) which does most of the heavy-lifting so you don't have to take care of the redundant tasks.
+You must install it to generate and manage a Quasar App.

+## Installing Quasar CLI
 Make sure you have at least NodeJS 4.2.0 (latest always recommended) and latest NPM.
 ``` bash
 $ npm install -g quasar-cli